part 1 tig inverter settings

 Remember I compared a touchpad machine to a timex ironman watch with all the hidden menus….while that may provide lots of options, all that stuff is hard to remember.

-The everlast powertig 250ex has knobs.
+The welder has knobs and knobs can be touchy.
 But it is still important to understand the function of each knob in order to get the best performance from the machine.

 So for this installment, we are going to talk about ac balance and ac frequency.

-Lets back up to dome fundamentals first so all this makes more sense.
+Lets back up to talk fundamentals first so all this makes more sense.

 Old school tig machines had a polarity selector.
 On a A/C DC tig machine, you could set polarity to DCEN, DCEP, or A/C .(A/C is alternating current)